InspireRobotics/sumobots-old/README.md

 This repository has all of the code for the Inspire Robotics Sumobots competition.
 This includes the FMS code, driver station code, and robot code.

-# Docs
-The documentation for the field is a WIP.
-The current documentation is located in the [docs folder.](https://github.com/InspireRobotics/sumobots/tree/master/Docs/)

 # Tests
 Please note the tests for the repository.
 Every time a commit is made to the master branch of the repository Travis CI will run a series of tests to verify the code.
 If a single one of these test fails the Travis the build will fail!
 These tests include